 Perhaps the most confusing letters were those that discussed one or more topics in addition to the right to appear.
-Of the 30 counties which submitted letters to the project, 13 had devised letter for allocution notification and another for restitution matters.
+Of the 30 counties which submitted letters to the project, 13 had devised allocution notification one letter for and another for restitution matters.
 They were usually mailed together.
 The other 17 counties used one letter to cover both subjects.
-In 10 instances. sentencing rights were mentioned first: 7, restitution rights received first mention.
+In 10 instances, sentencing rights were mentioned first; in 7, restitution rights received first mention.